Waiting in line. Waiting for food to come out. Waiting on someone who is running late.

 What simple options do I have to reduce lead time?

-Planning your inventory and labor needs ahead of time and working with reliable suppliers are some key steps to reduce lead time.
+Planning your inventory and labour needs ahead of time and working with reliable suppliers are some key steps to reduce lead time.
 Partnering with a third-party logistics provider like ShipBob can also help you reduce lead times by handing off operations to the experts.